 By now, we have all heard about some of the amazing human vs. machine achievements made in recent years, such as the Watson Jeopardy challenge and DeepMind’s AlphaGo win.
-One of the most common questions (and one of the most frustrating ones too) is when people ask me: Does AI even exist today?
+One of the most common questions (and one of the most frustrating) is when people ask me: Does AI even exist today?
 Some people claim that the machines are not intelligent at all compared to humans - and they are both right and wrong at the same time.

 Right, because we are still far away from having machines with similar general levels of intelligence as humans, and wrong because, for small and narrow tasks, the machine is winning the battle over humans for an increasing number of tasks.

-This article aims to give some clarification to the question if machines really intelligent today, and more specifically what the difference between general and narrow artificial intelligence is.
+This article aims to give some clarification to the question if machines really are intelligent today, and more specifically what the difference between general and narrow artificial intelligence is.

 What is general and narrow AI?

 Most AI applications today are built with a specific purpose in mind, e.g. for playing chess, forecasting the weather, or predicting future sales numbers.
 This type of AI application is often referred to as “narrow AI,” “special-purpose” or “weak AI.”
 For this type of application, humans have defined what data to use, which algorithms to use, and how the model should look like.
 A machine is built and trained so that it can automatically learn from data how to perform a specific task.
 However, it only learns how to perform that task and nothing else.

 For many of these specific tasks, the machine can easily outperform human performance and thus has "superhuman" abilities.
 Some famous examples include DeepBlue defeating Garry Kasparov at chess in 1997, IBM Watson winning over humans at Jeopardy in 2011, and AlphaGo winning over humans at Go in 2015.

 The AI we have today can help us solve many of the world’s most challenging problems